New to UsWelcome!

 - Enroll in an upcoming 6-Week Beginner’s Yoga Series: This series of six classes is designed to introduce beginners to yoga, or to give you a refresher course if it’s been a while.
 This is a great way to walk into your first yoga class feeling confident that you have the basics covered.
 Buy Now

 October 1 – November 5 with Tami Cohen

 September 5 – October 10 with Kim Heffelfinger

-- Try our new student 2-week Intro Offer, 2 weeks of unlimited yoga for $39.
-Buy Now
+- Try our new student Intro Offer, 30 days of unlimited yoga for $39. buy it now

 This will give you the opportunity to try a variety of teachers and classes on our weekly yoga class schedule. (“specialty classes” not included).